All Episodes

 I didn't want him to feel like he was all by himself in this.

-So now I'm in a brace, and now they're gonna, I think they're gonna put actually a horse leg on where he had his other leg.
+So now I'm in a brace, and now they're going to, I think they're going to put actually a horse leg on where he had his other leg.

-So uh little Lucas, I gotta tell you, I I salute you.
+So little Lucas, I got to tell you, I salute you.

-I think that uh I salute my uncle and my aunt and the way that you all have taught uh this young man to be uh empowered, and it shows.
+I think that I salute my uncle and my aunt and the way that you all have taught this young man to be empowered.

 And he picked up the big chainsaw and he acted.

-And that's the whole premise of this whole book that I've written, Sheep No More, The Art of Awareness and Attack Survival, is that ultimately you, your children, your daughters, your sons, your grandsons in this case, your uncles, your clergymen, your your entire congregation in your churches, the people that are in college, even congressmen, congresswomen, senators, even the president of the United States, Mr. Trump, if you're listening.
+And that's the whole premise of this whole book that I've written, Sheep No More, the Art of Awareness and Attack Survival, is that ultimately you, your children, your daughters, your sons, your grandsons in this case, your uncles, your clergymen, your entire congregation in your churches, the people that are in college, even congressmen, congresswomen, senators, even the president of the United States, Mr. Trump, if you're listening,

 You're not just going to give them the tool or the handouts and say, go save this country, because that's not going to happen.